 In the past, live streaming was only possible if you had the right hardware and software.
 Now, thanks to online platforms like YouTube and Facebook, anyone can share their live stream with the world.

-But what if you want more control over your live streams and to host your own channel without relying on any platform?
+But what if you want more control over your live streams?
+What if you want to run your channel on your own streaming server — without relying on any platform?

 It sounds like a pipe dream, but it’s possible by setting up your own live streaming server!